Taking you by the hand every step

 5. Thermal Bridges

-Passive House design addresses thermal bridges, which are areas of a building where materials with high conductivity allow heat to escape, creating energy loss and potential mold growth.
+Passive House design addresses thermal bridges, which are areas of a building where materials with high conductivity allow heat to escape, creating energy loss and potential mould growth.
 These areas are like "thermal highways" between the inside and outside of the building.
 In Passive House, thermal bridges are eliminated or minimised to reduce energy loss and prevent harmful mold growth within the structure.

 Concrete slab extending from inside to outside carries energy with it.
 Each of these junctions needs to be addressed to solve this problem.